jpdas1985/Admin_command_interface.sh/README.md

  EXIT CODE  : On selecting exit by user exit code will be non-zero.

- LOGS       : Considering this script are mostly use for Admistation task so are info and error logs are log in
+ LOGS       : Considering this script are mostly use for Administration task so are info and error logs are log in
-              local3.info and local3.err syslog priority. if this priority is not define in syslog.cfg file it will not log but it will give common error on STDERR ouput.
+              local3.info and local3.err syslog priority. if this priority is not define in syslog.cfg file it will not log but it will give common error on STDERR output.